space307/pure-index/website/src/content/docs/intro/js-api.md

 ## findUnusedExports

 This function allows you to find all unused package exports by checking imports in different repositories.
-Function call must come from the repository that contains the package being tested.
-Next to its `package.json`.

 ### Formulae